Madhesh21/personal-finance-advisor/README.md

    New-Item -Name ".env" -ItemType "file"
    ```

-2. Open the file and add your MySQL credentials:
+2. Open the file and add your MySQL credentials and LLM configuration:

    ```env
    DB_HOST=127.0.0.1